Herefordshire Natural Flood Management (NFM) Project

 To help us better understand how the catchments respond to different rainfall events and the impact that NFM measures are having on this, river and rainfall monitoring stations have been installed in all of the priority sub-catchments.
-This data, combined with local information, has helped us develop our understanding of how the catchments responded to the devastating flood events in Herefordshire in October 2019 and February 2020.
+This data, combined with local information, has helped us develop our understanding of how the catchments responded to the flooding experienced in Herefordshire in October 2019 and February 2020.

 Rainfall monitoring images provided by Hydro-Logic Services (International) Ltd.